Grace Cathedral, San Francisco: History

 Over the next six years, the cathedral continued to expand, though the Great Depression hampered fundraising.
 By 1934, Grace parish was able to move its services into the chancel and partially complete nave of the cathedral.
 Further construction was put on hold until 1960, with the exception of one (of the two) bell towers, which was addressed whenever funds allowed, taking over seven years (1936–1943) to complete.
 Grace Cathedral remained in this state, with a large vacant space between the partial section of nave and the single bell tower, for the next 17 years.
 Once construction restarted in 1960, the cathedral quickly advanced, and was completed in 1964 as the third largest Episcopal cathedral in the nation.

 On March 28, 1965, Martin Luther King Jr. gave a sermon at Grace Cathedral as part of the festival celebrating its completion and consecration.
 The service took place on the Fourth Sunday of Lent.
 Approximately 5,000 people were present to hear King's sermon.
 It was the largest gathering at the cathedral for the next 36 years, until the September 11, 2001, memorial service took place.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.